 If determined you are a good candidate for a UPPP procedure, you'll follow these steps through The Patient Journey™:

 If it is determined blocked sinus passageways are contributing to your sleep concerns, your Physician may recommend a simple, in-office procedure or medical management, like CPAP, prior to a UPPP procedure.
-A Treatment Coordinator will schedule your procedure and answer any insurance questions you have.

 On the day of your procedure, general anesthesia will be administered by an anesthesiologist.
 Your physician will then reshape the uvula and soft palate.
 If discussed prior to the procedure, your tonsils will also be removed.
 Depending on the severity of your obstructive sleep apnea, an overnight stay may be required.